NonceGeek/awesome-movespace/README.md

 The awesome projects that related to MoveSpace.

-[MoveSpace](https://movespace.xyz), an AI-powered ZKML Decentralized Datahouse.
+[MoveSpace](https://movespace.xyz), an AI-powered Decentralized Datahouse for onchain data labeling and vector data.
 With decentralized data labeling and on-chain proof, using vector data, MoveSpace brings higher transparency to data labeling and data usage, providing high-performance AI and dapps with accelerated data engineering.

 As of early November 2023, we have completed demos in multiple app settings such as gaming, DID, LLM, and search engines based on MoveSpaceDB, and support multiple EVM and non-EVM ecosystems.